 Taking responsibility is a staple of a great leader.
 If you’re not the boss, this is extra important.
-The people you’re trying to lead will respect you more if you take responsibility for your actions, and are likely to keep following.
+The people you’re trying to lead will respect you more if you take responsibility for your actions and are likely to keep following.

 6. Be a Good Listener

 All ideas are important.
-If you just try to ignore what the team is trying to say, they’ll even begin to question “who made you the boss?”
+If you just try to ignore what the team is trying to say, they’ll even begin to question, “who made you the boss?”
 It means you’ve lost them.
 Solicit ideas.
 Make the team part of the solution.

 It’s much easier to get buy-in as a leader if they feel like you got your ideas with their help.
-You’re no longer above them, you’re bringing their thoughts to fruition.
+You’re no longer above them, and you’re bringing their thoughts to fruition.
 They’ll know they’re valued.

 7. Make Connections

 Connections are important, whether you’re a boss or not.
 They can help you become a better leader.
-Not only by mentoring and offering advice but just the simple act of interacting with them can help you become a more effective leader.
+Not only mentoring and offering advice but just the simple act of interacting with them can help you become a more effective leader.

-Learning how other leaders do things, learning how to talk to them, learning what makes them tick will all make you a better leader.
+Learning how other leaders do things, learning how to talk to them, and learning what makes them tick will all make you a better leader.

 8. You’re Not Special